Associate Team Physician, Lead Football Physician (6000C) 32491

 This is an exempt, monthly paid position.
-Annual salary is commensurate with experience within the range of $135,716.69-$252,310.66 (Grade 100).
+Annual salary is commensurate with experience.
 For information on the comprehensive benefits package offered by the University visit:

 Please include, as part of your application a brief (1-2 paragraph) statement on your contributions to diversity, equity, inclusion, and belonging in your professional experience.

 Advancing diversity, equity, and inclusion are fundamental to our UC Berkeley Principles of Community, which states that 'every member of the UC Berkeley community has a role in sustaining a safe, caring, and humane environment in which these values can thrive.'

 This is a career, 100% full-time, 40-hours per week appointment, eligible for full UC benefits.

 Your employment is dependent on obtaining and maintaining a credentialing clearance (if applicable), background clearance and medical clearance according to University Health Service policies.

 This is a designated position requiring fingerprinting and a background check due to the nature of the job responsibilities.
 Berkeley does hire people with conviction histories and reviews information received in the context of the job responsibilities.
 The University reserves the right to make employment contingent upon successful completion of the background check.